natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

+The armour, as with all M113 based tanks, is poor.
+At best it will withstand 12.7 mm MG when heavily angled or at 600 m range.
+Aircraft will easily destroy it, if they actually try.
+However, the tank has a turret and therefore isn't open-topped, so it can sustain weak explosive damage.

+The crew is spaced out, each third of a tank only having one of them.
+A single diagonal hit from the front-left or from back-right will hit all three crew members, so enemy should be kept on the front-right or back-left to maximize survival chance.
+Any hit to the middle of the tank hull can detonate ammunition belt, so hull hits are best avoided.

+A very notable detail is that the person sitting in the turret is the tank commander and he does not control the turret.
+The gunner is sitting in the very back, so it is possible to "tank" kinetic shells with the turret and then respond to enemy tanks, without necessarily dooming the entire SPAA.
+Unfortunately, sometimes shrapnel will hit the ammo rack anyway, or enemy might decide to fire HE next, so simply standing under direct fire is still a bad idea.

 '''Armour type:'''

 * Aluminium Alloy 7039